samishafique786/Nginx-LB-w-Ansible/README.md

    - Update the `csc.ini` file in the `ansible/inventory` directory.
    - Update the SSH configuration in the `ssh/config` file with your keypair details.
-   - Run Ansible playbook: `cd ansible && ansible-playbook pb.yml`.
+   - Run Ansible playbook: `"cd ansible" && "ansible-playbook pb.yml"`.

 3. **Accessing the Environment:**